10 Things You Should Never Store in Your Basement

 It may be tempting to store that extra propane tank for the grill, unused paint or kerosene in your basement, but flammable materials pose a hazard when kept inside.
 These types of flammable items can be extremely dangerous if left near a furnace, water heater or clothes dryer.
 Instead, take them outside and store them in the garage or a shed.
-Make sure you know the 9 things you should never leave in your car.
+Flammable items in your basement could quickly become one of the hidden home dangers you should never ignore.

 Consider storing your old clothing—whether your favorite dresses, winter coats, or sweaters—some place other than the basement.
 Clothes are prone to moth infestations.
 Fur and leather also don’t hold up well when stored in damp areas.
 Keep clothing in sealed plastic bags and store in another area of the home.